vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 - I specify a start and no end epoch, and a factor of `1`
 - Until the start epoch is reached not transfers are executed
 - Once I reach the start epoch transfers happens.
-- The amount transfered every epoch is the same
+- The amount transferred every epoch is the same
 - The transfers happen forever

 As a user I can create a recurring transfer that recurs as long as the amount is `transfer.minTransferQuantumMultiple x quantum`, with the amount transfer decreasing. (<a name="0057-TRAN-053" href="#0057-TRAN-053">0057-TRAN-053</a>)

 - I specify a start and no end epoch, and a factor of `0.1`
 - Until the start epoch is reached not transfers are executed
-- In subsequent epochs the amount transfered every epoch `n` is `0.1` times the amount transferred in epoch `n-1`.
+- In subsequent epochs the amount transferred every epoch `n` is `0.1` times the amount transferred in epoch `n-1`.
 - Once I reach the end of start epoch transfers happens.
 - The transfers happen as long as the amount transferred is >  `transfer.minTransferQuantumMultiple x quantum`.
 - After a sufficiently large number of epochs the transfers stops and the recurring transfer is deleted.